Aikku93/ulc-codec/FormatSpecs.md

 Further refinement on the above.
 This in particular is more common at lower bitrates, where quantization becomes too aggressive and/or we must cull large swathes of frequency bands in order to meet the target bitrate.

-Because a short run can already code up to 16 zeros at once, a long run codes 17..272 zeros at once.
+Because a short run can already code up to 32 zeros at once in the 4 nybbles this command uses, a long run codes 33..288 zeros at once.

 To unpack: ```n = ([second nybble]<<4 | [third nybble]) + 17```